sagiton/product-data-service-npm/README.md

 1. `npm i` | Install Npm dependencies
 2. `bower i` | Install bower libraries
 3. `gulp build watch` | build project with default profile (prd) and listen on changes
-4. `npm run serve` | Deploys a mock static node server on localhost:3000 and opens index.html in browser
+4. `npm run serve --consumer=...` | Deploys a mock static node server on localhost:3000 use consumer buderus or boschtt to test the project on live template

 #### Gulpfile build task
 gulpfile.js defines build task which does the following: